 This approach is consistent with the transportation plans of both Fairfax and Prince William counties, which include the extension of Metrorail within the I-66 right of way.

-At this time, Metro is focusing on ensuring that equipment and facilities are in a state of good repair, increasing system capacity by purchasing and implementing eight car trains across the system and improving core capacity.
+At this time, Metrorail is focusing on ensuring that equipment and facilities are in a state of good repair, increasing system capacity by purchasing and implementing eight car trains across the system and improving core capacity.

-Metro does not anticipate any extensions of the system until these priority projects are completed.
+Metrorail does not anticipate any extensions of the system until these priority projects are completed.